combatwombat/monsterdon-replay/README.md

 There are some CLI commands.
 Stop your worker beforehand:

 - `php site/public/index.php save_toots` - Save newest toots and their media until it reaches an existing one.
 Good to initially fill the toots db, then check periodically for new ones.
-- `php site/public/index.php save_toots -catchup 100` - Save toots and their media from now till 100 days ago.
+- `php site/public/index.php save_toots -catchup 100` - Save toots and their media from now until 100 days ago.
 Don't stop on existing toots.
-Good to catch some stragglers, or if you change your config.mastodon.instance to fill in some toots from anoher instance.
+Good to catch some stragglers, or if you change your config.mastodon.instance to fill in some toots from another instance.
 - `php site/public/index.php save_toot_media` - Go through all toots, save media if it doesn't exist yet.
 Good if the initial import missed some media files.
-- `php site/public/index.php rebuild_movie_cache` - Delete and rebuild toot-cache for all movies.
-Also updates toot_count.
-The cache of a movie also gets deleted if it's edited in the backend.
+- `php site/public/index.php rebuild_movie_cache` - Delete and rebuild cache for all movies.
+Also updates movies.toot_count.
+This is not often needed, since the cache of a movie also gets deleted if it's edited in the backend.

-Check site/logs/default.log (or site/shared/logs/default.log if deployed with Capistrano) for various debug output.
+Check `site/logs/default.log` (or `site/shared/logs/default.log` if deployed with Capistrano) for various debug output.
 The file is truncated to 100k lines.

 ## Development

 This is a hobby project, with a focus on small, fast and fun code.
-So it might not be your cup of tea, nor does it use frameworks or libraries, other than my own small ones.
+It deliberately doesn't use frameworks or libraries, other than my own small ones, to keep the whole code base tiny and efficient.
+This also means, that it doesn't scale well if new features should be added.
+In that case we might add alpine.js or use the component capabilities of RTF (Rob's Tiny Framework) with HTMX.
+But feel free to fork and rebuild it in Laravel, React or some such :D

+RTF is a basic MVC framework with a router, Controllers and Views.
+No models for now, only a DB abstraction layer.

 Files: